 During the transition period from May 7, 2014 to October 1, 2015, workforce members may be able to complete some of the certification requirements using the current or Legacy program depending on agency policy.
 The certification training requirements for the FAC-C(Legacy) program can be found on the FAC-C(Legacy) Certification Requirements page.

 Individuals looking to learn more about the FAC-C (Refresh) are encouraged to watch a short OFPP video that highlights some of the key changes and features of the program.

-The Federal Acquisition Certification in Contracting (FAC-C) program is governed by the January 20, 2006 OMB Memo on the Federal Acquisition Certification in Contracting Program and the May 7, 2014 OMB Memo on the Federal Acquisition Certification in Contracting Program.
+The Federal Acquisition Certification in Contracting (FAC-C) program is governed by the January 20, 2006 Memo on The Federal Acquisition Certification in Contracting Program (FAC-C) from OMB and the May 7, 2014 Memo on Revisions to the Federal Acquisition Certification in Contracting (FAC-C) from OFPP.

 The FAC-C program has three levels, with specific education, training, and experience requirements for each level.
 From May 7, 2014 to October 1, 2015, there are two FAC-C programs running concurrently, the FAC-C(Refresh) and the FAC-C(Legacy).
 For questions concerning which certification program you should follow, please contact your Agency Acquisition Career Manager (ACM).